-Use of the existing concession areas to be provided, depending on the number of existing concession areas, additional temporary areas for concession sales may be required.
+Use of the existing concession areas to be provided, and depending on the number of existing concession areas, additional temporary areas for concession sales may be required.
 Approximately 108 Im of concession counter space is required.
-A thorough review of the existing concessions conditions, operations, and services to be completed to determine if requirements for code compliance along with spectator accessibility best practice is provided.
+A thorough review of the existing concessions conditions, operations, and services to be completed to determine if upgrades are required to ensure code compliance along with spectator accessibility best practice and compliance.